Is Addiction a Disease Or a Choice?

 - Behavior control

-These changes can lead to a good student flunking out, an employee not showing up for work, an individual lying about draining the family savings account, or an overdose in a parking lot.
+These changes can lead to a good student flunking out, an employee not showing up for work, an individual lying about draining the savings account, or an overdose in a parking lot.

 A person’s willpower also changes when substance use changes the brain.
 If an addicted person tries to quit, their brain tries to protect them from the pain and intensity of withdrawal symptoms.
 Addiction gives energy to your brain’s response to doing anything it takes to stop the cravings and discomfort.
 This includes overriding the willpower not to use by taking a drink or using a drug.